 Canada » SK – Saskatchewan » Regina » Regina Traffic Bylaw: Cyclists

-See below for the municipal bylaw that influences your ride in Regina.
+See below for the municipal bylaw that applies to riding your bike in Regina.

 BYLAW NO. 9900 — THE REGINA TRAFFIC BYLAW, 1997